“Zero” growth for the euro area in the last quarter of 2022

 And at the beginning of the week, Robert Holtzmann, a member of the European Central Bank’s Governing Council, said that he supports four new European interest increases of half a percentage point each, until next July.
 And “Bloomberg” quoted him as saying: “I assume that core inflation will not decline sharply during the first half of the year and will remain around its current levels … In this case, I expect interest rates to increase by half a percentage point 4 times during the current year.”
 Holtzmann, who is the governor of the Austrian Central Bank, is considered a hawkish camp in favor of tightening European monetary policy.

-At the same time, Philip Lane, chief economist at the European Central Bank, said that the bank may have to continue raising interest rates again after the expected increase during the meeting of the bank’s board of governors next week, despite statements by officials about the need to wait for the release of new economic data before talking about a new increase in interest.
+At the same time, Philip Lane, chief economist at the European Central Bank, said that the bank may have to continue raising interest rates once more following the expected increase during the meeting of the bank’s board of governors next week, despite statements by officials regarding the need to wait for the release of new economic data before talking regarding a new increase in interest.

-Lin added in a speech in the Irish capital, Dublin, on Monday: “Our current information on inflation pressures indicates that it would be appropriate to increase interest again after our meeting in March … Certainly what we decide in May will be heavily dependent on the data.”
+Lin added in a speech in the Irish capital, Dublin, on Monday: “Our current information on inflation pressures indicates that it would be appropriate to increase interest once more following our meeting in March … Certainly what we decide in May will be heavily dependent on the data.”
 Economic.